2022–23 Bellarmine Knights men's basketball team

 The 2022–23 Bellarmine Knights men's basketball team represented Bellarmine University in the 2022–23 NCAA Division I men's basketball season.
-The Knights, led by 18th-year head coach Scott Davenport, played their home games at Freedom Hall in Louisville, Kentucky as members of the ASUN Conference.
-The Knights finished the season 15–18, 9–9 ASUN play to finish in a tie for seventh place.
+The Knights, led by 18th-year head coach Scott Davenport, played their home games at Freedom Hall in Louisville, Kentucky as members of the Atlantic Sun Conference (ASUN).
+The Knights finished the season 15–18, 9–9 ASUN play, to finish in a tie for seventh place.
 As the No. 8 seed in the ASUN tournament, they defeated North Florida before losing to Liberty in the quarterfinals.

-The Knights were in the third year of a four-year transition from Division II to Division I meaning that they were ineligible for the NCAA Tournament.
+The Knights were in the third year of a four-year transition from Division II to Division I meaning that they were ineligible for the NCAA tournament.

 Previous season

-The Knights finished the 2021–22 season 20–13, 11–5 in ASUN play to finish in second place in the West division.
-They defeated Florida Gulf Coast, Liberty, and Jacksonville to win the ASUN tournament championship.
+The Knights finished the 2021–22 season 20–13, 11–5 in ASUN play, to finish in second place in the West division.
+They defeated Florida Gulf Coast, Liberty and Jacksonville to win the ASUN tournament championship.
 Because the Knights were in the second year of a four-year transition period from Division II to Division I, they were not eligible for NCAA postseason play.
-As a result, the conference's automatic bid to the NCAA tournament went to regular season champion Jacksonville State.
+As a result, the conference's automatic bid to the NCAA tournament went to regular-season champion Jacksonville State.